zxrs/monkeygestures/README.md

 ## Issues

-- Go back and go forward does not work on "AMO" and "about:newtab".
+- Go back and go forward does not work on chrome page and "AMO".
 - Sometimes context menu shows for a moment.